chromakode/isolated-core/README.md

 Isolated core works on IE9+ and all other modern browsers.
 IE8 support is possible but not complete -- if you need it, please file an issue!

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/isolated-core.svg)](https://saucelabs.com/u/isolated-core)

-## Example

-You can find a demo codebase demonstrating reloading using Isolated Core in the [demo](https://github.com/chromakode/isolated-core/tree/master/demo) directory of this repo.
-You can also [view the demo in your browser](http://chromakode.github.io/isolated-core/).

 ## Usage